Erasmus MC

 the users

 We conducted a cultural probe where we self-imposed a fluid restriction for a week, tracking the amounts of fluids we consumed and how we felt throughout the day.
-This first hand experience, combined with interviews with experts, provided valuable insights into user behaviors and challenges.
+This first hand experience, combined with interviews with experts, provided valuable insights into user behaviours and challenges.
 Based on this research, I created personas that reflected both intrinsic and extrinsic motivations.

 Tracking my daily fluid intake with ‘Mijn Eetmeter’ app